dackst/nayuta/notes.md

 * refer to nymphs as female rather than keep them awkwardly genderless?

 * rephrase "abnormalities", at least sometimes so it doesn't seem as if the whole world has somehow instantly come to a consensus on what to call literally everything that happens
-  * anomolies, aberrations
+  * anomolies, aberrations, irregularities
-  * error when in context of astrolabe going wrong, or at least use different term than the weather
+  * error/malfunction when in context of astrolabe going wrong, or at least use different term than the weather
-    * those accidentally caused by noi should be "malfunction" (maybe "error")
   * abnormal (weather) conditions, anomolous
   * events, incidents, etc also appear to be viable translations